ZiggyCreatures/FusionCache/README.md

 Also, FusionCache has some nice **additional features**:

-- **Portable**: targets .NET Standard 2.0, so it can run almost everywhere
+- **✅ Portable**: targets .NET Standard 2.0, so it can run almost everywhere
+- **✅ High Performance**: FusionCache is optimized to minimize CPU usage and memory allocations to get better performance and lower the cost of your infrastructure all while obtaining a more stable, error resilient application
-- **Null caching**: explicitly supports caching of `null` values differently than "no value".
+- **✅ Null caching**: explicitly supports caching of `null` values differently than "no value".
 This creates a less ambiguous usage, and typically leads to better performance because it avoids the classic problem of not being able to differentiate between *"the value was not in the cache, go check the database"* and *"the value was in the cache, and it was `null`"*
-- **Circuit-breaker**: it is possible to enable a simple circuit-breaker for when the distributed cache or the backplane become temporarily unavailable.
+- **✅ Circuit-breaker**: it is possible to enable a simple circuit-breaker for when the distributed cache or the backplane become temporarily unavailable.
 This will prevent those components to be hit with an excessive load of requests (that would probably fail anyway) in a problematic moment, so it can gracefully get back on its feet.
 More advanced scenarios can be covered using a dedicated solution, like <a href="https://github.com/App-vNext/Polly">Polly</a>
-- **Dynamic Jittering**: setting `JitterMaxDuration` will add a small randomized extra duration to a cache entry's normal duration.
+- **✅ Dynamic Jittering**: setting `JitterMaxDuration` will add a small randomized extra duration to a cache entry's normal duration.
 This is useful to prevent variations of the <a href="https://en.wikipedia.org/wiki/Cache_stampede">Cache Stampede problem</a> in a multi-node scenario
-- **Hot Swap**: supports thread-safe changes of the entire distributed cache or backplane implementation (add/swap/removal)
+- **✅ Hot Swap**: supports thread-safe changes of the entire distributed cache or backplane implementation (add/swap/removal)
-- **Cancellation**: every method supports cancellation via the standard `CancellationToken`, so it is easy to cancel an entire pipeline of operation gracefully
+- **✅ Cancellation**: every method supports cancellation via the standard `CancellationToken`, so it is easy to cancel an entire pipeline of operation gracefully
-- **Code comments**: every property and method is fully documented in code, with useful informations provided via IntelliSense or similar technologies
+- **✅ Code comments**: every property and method is fully documented in code, with useful informations provided via IntelliSense or similar technologies
-- **Fully annotated for [nullability](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references)**: every usage of nullable references has been annotated for a better flow analysis by the compiler
+- **✅ Fully annotated for [nullability](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references)**: every usage of nullable references has been annotated for a better flow analysis by the compiler

 </details>